 - Rhode Island: Medical use of cannabis oil is allowed.
 Selling and cultivating are legal for medical use only.

 - South Carolina: Misdemeanor.
+Medical use of cannabis oil is legal.
 Selling and cultivating are illegal.

 - South Dakota: Misdemeanor.
 Selling and cultivating are illegal.

-- Texas: Medical use is allowed.
+- Texas: Illegal.
+Medical use of cannabis oil is allowed.
 Selling is a felony.
 Cultivating is illegal.

 - Utah: Misdemeanor for possession.
 Selling is a felony.
 Cultivating is illegal.